Last Updated: 11th November, 2023

 The Guardian (October 2021) Labour spending more on legal battles than campaigning, say sources

-Mark Howell, a Labour Party member, brought a claim against the Labour Party and Ian McNicol (General Secretary at the time) for breach of contract relating to the allegations that Labour Party officials deliberately undermined the Party’s 2017 election campaign to benefit the Labour right.
+In 2019, Mark Howell, a Labour Party member, brought a claim against the Labour Party and Ian McNicol (General Secretary at the time) for breach of contract relating to the allegations that Labour Party officials deliberately undermined the Party’s 2017 election campaign to benefit the Labour right, following the release of the Labour leaked report written for the ECHR investigation in Labour antisemitism.

 Mark Howell represented himself in the first round of preliminary hearings on the 19th June, lost, and was ordered to pay £23k in costs, which represents half of what the Labour Party spent on defending the case.

-On the 30th July 2020, Court struck out the claim entirely as being “totally without merit” and awarded costs to the Labour Party.
+On the 30th July 2020, Justice Tipples struck out the claim entirely as being “totally without merit” and awarded costs to the Labour Party.
 Mark Howell hired lawyers and filed an appeal at the Court of Appeal.
 The Court of Appeal has stayed a order for costs pending further arguments.

 (In English, Mark Howell lost his case and been ordered to pay the Labour Party’s costs, and is trying to appeal.
 Mark Howell was made bankrupt in March 2019.)

-On the 11th September 2020, Mrs Justice Tipples issued a Civil Restraint Order against Mark Howell prohibiting him from filing any more legal claims.
+On the 11th September 2020, Mrs Justice Tipples issued a Civil Restraint Order against Mark Howell prohibiting him from filing any more legal claims for two years.

-It’s difficult to follow what exactly is happening with this case because it appears to be happening in case management conferences and applications considered on the papers, and Mr Howell’s updates betray a lack of understanding of the law.
-However, it seems that in May 2021, the Court of Appeal threw out another aspect of the appeal, and ordered that Mr Howell pay another £10,000 in costs, which he is currently appealing.
-A final hearing on the full case is still pending.
+It was exceptionally difficult to follow what exactly is happening with this case because it appears to be happening in case management conferences and applications considered on the papers, and Mr Howell’s updates betray a lack of understanding of the law.
+However, the court order released in January 2023 finally outlined the matter.
+Justice Tipples refused Permission to Appeal against her own order from 2020.
+In May 2021, Lord Justice Davies refused an application for Permission to Appeal, and ordered that Mr Howell pay another £10,000 in costs.
+Mr Howell applied again for Permission to Appeal in December 2021, and was again refused by Lord Justice Warby in some depth.

 In February 2022, Mr Howell posted an update to his crowdfunder attaching a summary of his case, a letter to the the Lord Chancellor, and a podcast episode explaining his position.
 Mr Howell confirmed that his appeal has been considered by three High Court justices, all of whom have refused him permission to appeal, which he considered improper.
 He has therefore written letters to the Master of the Rolls and the Lord Chancellor essentially alleging a conspiracy against him and a deliberate misapplication of the law and unintentional legal errors (he has outlined 39 of them).